biolab/orange3/doc/widgets/unsupervised/hierarchicalclustering.md

     - **Weighted linkage** computes the weighted distance between elements of the two clusters
     - **Complete linkage** is the distance between clusters' most distant elements

-2. Nodes of the dendrogram can be labeled.
+2. Nodes of the dendrogram can be labeled in**Annotation** box.
 What the labels are depends upon the items being clustered.
 When clustering attributes, the labels are obviously the attribute names.
 When clustering instances, we can use the values of one of the attributes, typically the one that gives the name or the id of an instance, as labels.
-The label can be chosen in the box **Annotation**.

 3. Huge dendrograms can be pruned in the *Pruning* box by selecting the maximum depth of the dendrogram.
 This only affects the displayed